psusecurity/psusecurity.github.io/README.md

 Second, you need to download one virtual machine package from [PSU Box](https://psu.box.com/s/0qv3y213h7j3pdhphg259135tg0etawn) and open it with your installed VirtualBox.
 The username and password are **s2ist** and **s2ist**, respectively.
 All the files related to the Challenges are in `/home/s2ist/Challenges/`.
 Please refer to the README file before the next step.

 **NOTE:** You could execute instruction in Tip 1 to disable ASLR (Address Space Layout Randomization), if you wish.
+**NOTE_2:** Please refer to the Submission section before you submit your answers for each challenge.

 ## Challenges

 ### Challenge 1 : Generate malicious input to print out "Welcome to overflow!"

-Given vulnerable binary - `challenge1`, generate malicious input to get the specific output - "Welcome to overflow".
-In order to make life easier, we provide its source code.
+Given the vulnerable binary - `challenge1`, generate a malicious input to get the following output: "Welcome to overflow".
+In order to make your life easier, we provide the source code.

-**Submission** : a screenshot with md5 of challenge1 and commands to get specific output.
+**Submission** : a screenshot with the md5 of challenge1 and the commands to get the specific output.

 ### Challenge 2 : Generate malicious input to print out "Welcome to overflow!"

-Given vulnerable binary - `challenge2`, generate malicious input to get the specific output - "Welcome to overflow".
-In order to make life easier, we provide its source code.
+Given the vulnerable binary - `challenge2`, generate a malicious input to get the following output: "Welcome to overflow".
+In order to make your life easier, we provide the source code.

-**Submission** : a screenshot with md5 of challenge2 and commands to get specific output.
+**Submission** : a screenshot with the md5 of challenge2 and the commands to get the specific output.

 ### Challenge 3 : Craft malicious input file and invoke gedit window

-Given vulnerable binary - `challenge3`, generate malicious input to get gedit window open.
-In order to make life easier, we provide its source code.
-And you could read Reference 2 to get some information about **buffer overflow**.
+Given the vulnerable binary - `challenge3`, generate a malicious input to get a **gedit** window to open.
+In order to make your life easier, we provide the source code.
+You could read Reference 2 to get some information about **buffer overflows**.

-**Submission** : a screenshot with md5 of `challenge3` and commands to invoke gedit window.
+**Submission** : a screenshot with the md5 of `challenge3` and the commands to invoke a **gedit** window.

 ### Challenge 4 : Craft malicious input file and invoke one command in source code

-Given vulnerable binary - `challenge4`, generate malicious input to get gedit window open.
-In order to make life easier, we provide its source code.
-And you could read Reference 3 to get some information about **interger overflow**.
+Given the vulnerable binary - `challenge4`, generate a malicious input to execute one command in the source code.
+In order to make your life easier, we provide the source code.
+You could read Reference 3 to get some information about **interger overflows**.

-**Submission** : a screenshot with md5 of `challenge4` and commands to invoke one command in source code.
+**Submission** : a screenshot with the md5 of `challenge4` and the commands to invoke one command in source code.

 ### Challenge 5 : Learn Coredump

-Given one coredump - `core` and its binary - `example`, ask some questions related to coredump format.
-You could read Tip 2 and References 4, 5 and 6 to get all the following information.
+Given one coredump - `core` and its binary - `example`, answer some questions related to the coredump format.
+You could read Tip 2 and References 4, 5 and 6 to get all of the following information.

 1. What’s the magic number for the given coredump file?
 2. Can you show the program header table?